 Colors and Markings

 The Tigertail Seahorse is a consummate carnivore in the wild, where they feed upon amphipods and other small crustaceans found in live rock.
-Seahorses should be fed live or (if they will take it) vitamin enriched frozen or freeze-dried mysid shrimp.
+Seahorses should be fed live or (if they will take it) vitamin enriched frozen or freeze-dried Mysis Shrimp.
 Seahorses should be fed several times per day with food available for 20 to 30 minutes per feeding.

-Wild caught Seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food to begin with and may have to be fed live foods until they are weaned onto prepared foods.
-Tank-raised Seahorses (greatly preferred to wild-caught) are normally trained to accept frozen or freeze-dried mysid shrimp at an early age and will make the transition to your tank much more easily than wild caught.
+Wild-caught Seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food, to begin with, and may have to be fed live foods until they are weaned onto prepared foods.
+Tank-raised Seahorses (greatly preferred to wild-caught) are typically trained to accept frozen or freeze-dried mysid shrimp at an early age and will make the transition to your tank much more easily than wild-caught.

 Males are often blackish, while females are usually yellowish.
 The male carries the eggs in a brood pouch located under the tail.

 The mating ritual of the Tigertail Seahorse is quite fascinating.
 When the male is ready to mate, he will present the female with a dance, color changes, blatant pouch displays, and active gyrations.
 If the female is receptive, she will entwine tails with the male, dance, and promenade with it, and then insert as many as 500 to 600 eggs in the male pouch.
 About two weeks later, the male gives birth to between 50 and 400 miniature duplicates of the pair.